avelaga/room-led-api/README.md

 The server will now be running at <ip/hostname>:8000 on the local network.

 The hue endpoint takes a required parameter, hue, that must be an int.
-You can do this by accessing the get endpoint - '/?hue=<:number>'
+You can do this by accessing the get endpoint with this syntax - '/hue?hue=<:number>'

 ### To start at boot with the use of screen:
 - Install screen with `sudo apt-get install screen`